simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

    If you're using this flag, please open an issue and explain how the new inference isn't working for you, thanks!
 * `data_class_to_companions` (defaults to `true`): Controls whether moor will write the `toCompanion` method in generated data classes.
+* `mutable_classes` (defaults to `false`): The fields generated in generated data, companion and result set classes are final by default.
+You can make them mutable by setting `mutable_classes: true`.

 ## Available extensions